How to Get into Investment Banking (Updated For 2019)

 Therefore, you must prepare a “full version” of your story and a “short version.”

-Fortunately, we have a detailed tutorial on how to prepare a solid story in less than one hour.
+Fortunately, we have a detailed tutorial on how to prepare a very solid answer to the “Walk me through your resume” question in less than one hour.

 Focus on the points outlined there – The Beginning, the Finance “Spark,” the Growing Interest, and Why You’re Here Today and Your Future – and if you have any doubts, compare your drafts to our examples.